scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster.rst

 These steps need to be done for each of the nodes in the new cluster.

-1. Install Scylla on a node.
+1. Install ScyllaDB on a node.
 See :doc:`Getting Started</getting-started/index>` for further instructions.
-Follow the Scylla install procedure up to ``scylla.yaml`` configuration phase.
+Follow the ScyllaDB install procedure up to ``scylla.yaml`` configuration phase.

-In case that the node starts during the process follow :doc:`these instructions </operating-scylla/procedures/cluster-management/clear-data>`
+In case the node starts during the process, follow :doc:`these instructions </operating-scylla/procedures/cluster-management/clear-data>`

 2. In the ``scylla.yaml`` file, edit the parameters listed below.
 The file can be found under ``/etc/scylla/``

 - **cluster_name** - Set the selected cluster_name
 - **seeds** - Specify the IP of the first node and **only the first node**.
 New nodes will use the IP of this seed node to connect to the cluster and learn the cluster topology and state.
-- **listen_address** - IP address that Scylla used to connect to other Scylla nodes in the cluster
+- **listen_address** - IP address that ScyllaDB used to connect to other ScyllaDB nodes in the cluster
 - **endpoint_snitch** - Set the selected snitch
 - **rpc_address** - Address for client connection (Thrift, CQL)